petritol/simple-book-collection-app/README.md

 ## Installation
 Note: These instructions assume you are running Ubuntu Desktop on WSL2 or as the actual OS.
 ### Frontend
-To install the required packages, run the following command in the project root directory:
+To install the required packages, run the following command in the /client directory:
 ```
 npm install
 ```